Qytera-Gmbh/QTAF/.github/.github/pull_request_template.md

 ### Code Quality, Style & Functionality
 * [ ] It is ensured that the code adheres to the projects' [coding standards and style guides](https://qytera.atlassian.net/wiki/spaces/QO/pages/3800727592/QTAF+-+Coding+Standards).
-* [ ] The code is clean, readable and well-organized code.
+* [ ] The code is clean, readable and well-organized.
 * [ ] The commits are named according to [the team conventions](https://qytera.atlassian.net/wiki/spaces/WIS/pages/3861348360/Commit+und+PR+Konventionen+f+r+QTAF).
 (If not, the author is informed so that he/she can improve for the next time.
 There are no changes to the commit history required.)
 * [ ] It is ensured that there are no commented-out code or debug statements left.
 * [ ] The changed or added code correctly handles potential edge cases and errors.